Getting deported is not fun. I should know.

 Getting deported was the scariest experience I have ever had while traveling, but I did learn a few things from getting deported:

 Lesson #1 Learned from Getting Deported: There’s no Such Thing as a “sort of legal” Visa In the eyes of immigration and the law, you either have a valid visa or you don’t.
 In order to teach English in S. Korea you must possess a university degree in any subject.
 I had this, but would not receive my actual degree, the piece of paper they hand out at convocation in May and I was to start teaching English in January.
 In the intern the university had written a letter stating that I had completed all of my course work and would be receiving my actual degree in May.
 My predecessor who spoke some Korean with my soon to be Korean boss who spoke no English cleared this with him and said it was “close enough.”
 After arriving in South Korea and trying to make my visa legal, I was told that the actual degree needed to obtain the necessary visa, but not to worry, my boss would just throw some money at Immigration and all would be good.
 At this point, I was thinking “Wow, corruption can be a good thing.”
 Those words would come back to haunt me.

 Afterword: I was young and naive when I went to S. Korea (it was the first country I had ever been to besides Canada and the U.S.A.).
-I have since wised up but wanted to share this experience with others who are considering living abroad as a cautionary tale of the importance of having a proper visa in place.
+I have since wised up.
+I wanted to share this experience with others who are considering living abroad as a cautionary tale of the importance of having a proper visa in place.

-I also know many expats who teach English in S. Korea and who have a very positive experience so I am not saying “don’t go to S. Korea,” I am simply sharing my experience of what happened to me and strongly recommending that you have the proper paperwork in place.
+I also know many expats who teach English in S. Korea and who have a very positive experience so I am not saying “don’t go to S. Korea.”
+I am simply sharing my deportation experience.
+For obvious reasons, I highly recommend that you have the proper paperwork in place before you go.